Polidea/RxBluetoothKit/README.md

 When you want to know, when services are modified, call `monitorServicesModification() -> Observable<(Peripheral, [Service])>` on Peripheral.
 Next event is generated each time, when service changes.

 #### Monitor name update
-Call `monitorUpdateName() -> Observable<(Peripheral, String?)>` in order to know, when peripheral changes its name.
+Call `monitorNameUpdate() -> Observable<(Peripheral, String?)>` in order to know, when peripheral changes its name.

 #### Monitoring write
-By calling `monitorWriteForCharacteristic(characteristic: Characteristic) -> Observable<Characteristic>` you're able to receive event each time, when value is being written to characteristic.
+By calling `monitorWrite(for: characteristic: Characteristic) -> Observable<Characteristic>` you're able to receive event each time, when value is being written to characteristic.

 ### Additional features